Nugget of cannabis flower in front of three empty flower jars

 TAC & The Entourage Effect

-Together, the cannabinoids, along with other chemical compounds in cannabis, have been theorized to work together to produce a synergy of effects.
+There are over 400 chemical entities in the cannabis plant, and only a few of them have been extensively studied for their bioactive and psychoactive effects.1 Together, the cannabinoids, along with other chemical compounds in cannabis, have been theorized to work together to produce a synergy of effects.
 These different compounds are potentially why one strain of marijuana seems to produce such different effects from another even if the two strains have the same percentage of one cannabinoid, such as THC or CBD.
 Researchers refer to the potential effects of the combined phytochemical compounds as the Entourage Effect.1

 How is TAC Different From THC?

 TAC refers to the total active cannabinoid compounds found in a cannabis or hemp plant, or in a cannabis product.
 THC stands for tetrahydrocannabinol, the primary psychoactive compound in marijuana.
 THC is the primary compound in cannabis that makes people feel high.
-TAC represents the percentage of all of the cannabinoids in a cannabis product, which can include psychoactive THC, bioactive CBD, and others.
+TAC represents the percentage of all of the cannabinoids in a cannabis product, which can include psychoactive THC, bioactive CBD, and others.2

 Frequently Asked Questions

 With so many different initials, understanding the effects of different compounds could seem confusing.
 Which ones produce the "high" effect?
 Which ones can help with relaxation or other physical effects?
-Here are some questions and answers:
+Here are some questions and answers.

 Does TAC make you high?